the firm :: expertise :: lawyers :: library :: news :: malta :: careers :: contact us

-Malta's Remote Gaming Licenses Regulations
+Malta Remote Gaming & Betting Regulations

 Malta introduced its new Remote Gaming Regulations in April 2004.
-These regulations were a much awaited mile-stone superseding the previous law regulating offshore betting offices (The Operation of Betting Offices Regulations, 2000 - LN 34).
+These regulations were a much awaited mile-stone superseding the previous law regulating offshore betting offices

 Under the old law, licensing of a betting office setting up shop in Malta required a presence in Malta in the form of a premises from which the betting office's operations were carried out.
 These regulations covered only betting operations and did not cater for computer-generated games.
 In fact the internet was merely sanctioned as a communication medium to the call centre.